ibm-cloud-docs/openshift/openshift_limitations.md

 {: #tech_limits}
 <br>

-Red Hat OpenShift on IBM Cloud comes with the following service limitations<ff-roks311-vpc> that apply to all clusters, independent of what infrastructure provider you plan to use</ff-roks311-vpc>.
+Red Hat OpenShift on IBM Cloud comes with the following service limitations.
 {: shortdesc}

-In addition to the service limitations, make sure to also review the limitations for [classic](#classic_limits)<ff-roks311-vpc> or [VPC](#vpc_ks_limits)</ff-roks311-vpc> clusters.
+In addition to the service limitations, make sure to also review the limitations for [classic](#classic_limits) clusters.
 {: note}

 <table summary="This table contains information on the Red Hat OpenShift on IBM Cloud limitations.
 Columns are read from left to right.
 In the first column is the type of limitation and in the second column is the description of the limitation.">
 <caption>Red Hat OpenShift on IBM Cloud limitations</caption>